 Active Shooter Situations: Responding to an Active Shooter Situation

-Higher ed EOPs should include courses of action that will describe how students and staff can most effectively respond to an active shooter situation to minimize the loss of life, and teach and train on these practices, as deemed appropriate by the IHE.
+School EOPs should include courses of action that will describe how students and staff can most effectively respond to an active shooter situation to minimize the loss of life, and teach and train on these practices, as deemed appropriate by the school.

 Understandably, this is a sensitive topic.
 There is no single answer for what to do, but a survival mindset can increase the odds of surviving.
 As appropriate for your community, it may be valuable to schedule a time for an open conversation regarding this topic.
-Though some students, parents, or personnel may find the conversation uncomfortable, they may also find it reassuring to know that, as a whole, their IHE is thinking about how best to deal with this situation.
+Though some parents or personnel may find the conversation uncomfortable, they may also find it reassuring to know that, as a whole, their school is thinking about how best to deal with this situation.

 During an active shooter situation, the natural human reaction, even if you are highly trained, is to be startled, feel fear and anxiety, and even experience initial disbelief and denial.
-You can expect to hear noise from alarms, gunfire, and explosions, and people shouting and screaming.
-Training provides the means to regain your composure, recall at least some of what you have learned and commit to action.
+You can expect to hear noise from alarms, gunfire and explosions, and people shouting and screaming.
+Training provides the means to regain your composure, recall at least some of what you have learned, and commit to action.
 There are three basic options: run, hide, or fight.
-You can run away from the shooter, seek a secure place where you can hide and/or deny the shooter access, or incapacitate the shooter in order to survive and protect others from harm.29
+You can run away from the shooter, seek a secure place where you can hide and/or deny the shooter access, or incapacitate the shooter to survive and protect others from harm.

-As the situation develops, it is possible that you will need to use more than one option.
-During an active shooter situation, individuals will rarely have all of the information they need to make a fully informed decision about which option is best.
-While they should follow the plan and any instructions given during an incident, they will often have to rely on their own judgment to decide which option will best protect lives.
+As the situation develops, it is possible that students and staff will need to use more than one option.
+During an active shooter situation, staff will rarely have all of the information they need to make a fully informed decision about which option is best.
+While they should follow the plan and any instructions given during an incident, often they will have to rely on their own judgment to decide which option will best protect lives.20

 It is not uncommon for people confronted with a threat to first deny the possible danger rather than respond.
-An investigation by the National Institute of Standards and Technology (2005) into the collapse of the World Trade Center towers on September 11, 2001, found that people close to the floors impacted waited longer to start evacuating than those on unaffected floors.30 Similarly, during the Virginia Tech shooting, individuals on campus responded to the shooting with varying degrees of urgency.31 These studies highlight this delayed response or denial.
-For example, some people report hearing firecrackers, when in fact they heard gunfire.
+An investigation by the National Institute of Standards and Technology (2005) into the collapse of the World Trade Center towers on September 11, 2001, found that people close to the floors impacted waited longer to start evacuating than those on unaffected floors.21 Similarly, during the Virginia Tech shooting, individuals on campus responded to the shooting with varying degrees of urgency.22 These studies highlight this delayed response or denial.
+For example, some people report hearing firecrackers when in fact they heard gunfire.

-Train staff and students to overcome denial and to respond immediately.
-For example, train students and staff to recognize the sounds of danger, act, and forcefully communicate the danger and necessary action (e.g., “Gun!
-Get out!”).
-In addition, those closest to the public-address or other communications system, or otherwise able to alert others, should communicate the danger and necessary action.
+Train staff to overcome denial and to respond immediately, including fulfilling their responsibilities for individuals in their charge.
+For example, train staff to recognize the sounds of danger, act, and forcefully communicate the danger and necessary action (e.g., “Gun!
+Get out!”) to those in their charge.
+In addition, those closest to the public address or other communications system, or otherwise able to alert others, should communicate the danger and necessary action.
 Repetition in training and preparedness shortens the time it takes to orient, observe, and act.

 Upon recognizing the danger, as soon as it is safe to do so, staff or others must alert responders by contacting 911 with as clear and accurate information as possible.

-If it is safe to do so, the first course of action that should be taken is to run out of the building and move far away until you are in a safe location.
+If it is safe to do so for yourself and those in your care, the first course of action that should be taken is to run out of the building and far away until you are in a safe location.